hashicorp/field-workshops-terraform/docs/slides/aws/terraform-cloud/index.md

 # Chapter 3
 ## Version Control and Sentinel Policies

+???
+**Now we're getting into slightly more advanced territory.
+It is also very cool territory because you can start to drive automation with code.
+We're going to cover VCS integration and Sentinel policies.
+The reason we cover VCS before Sentinel is because you'll want to define all your policy as code too!**

 ---
 name: version-control-title
 class: title, smokescreen, shelf
 background-image: url(images/git_log.png)
 # Terraform With VCS
 ## Version Control Systems

+???
+**Version control systems have been around for at least a few decades.
+Can anyone name a few?**

+Common answers might be RCS, SVN (Subversion).

+**And what's the world's most popular distributed version control system?
+That's right, it's git.
+Git was invented by Linus Torvalds, the same gent who created Linux.**

 ---
 name: whats-a-vcs